 Captain's Chair Exercise

-Captain's chair exercises strengthen your rectus abdominus and your transverse abdominus.
+Captain's chair exercises strengthen your rectus abdominis and your transverse abdominis.
 They require a specialized piece of equipment that is available at most gyms.

 - To perform the captain's chair exercises, hang by your forearms from the captain's chair and bend your knees towards your chest in a controlled manner.